ServiceStackApps/AwsGettingStarted/README.md

 > }
 > ```

-## Getting started with AWS ElastiCache and ServiceStack
+## Getting started with AWS ElastiCache Memcached and ServiceStack

 ![](https://github.com/ServiceStack/Assets/raw/master/img/aws/elasticache-memcached-powered-by-aws.png)

-### ServiceStack.Caching.Memcached

 Amazon's 'ElastiCache' allows a simple way to create and manage Memcached instances that can be simply incorporated into your ServiceStack application stack using the ServiceStack NuGet package, `ServiceStack.Caching.Memcached`.